Dense fog advisory affecting Georgia until Saturday morning

 Keep your distance:

-Keep a considerable following distance to account for sudden stops or shifts in traffic patterns.
+Leave a safe distance between you and the vehicle in front of you to account for sudden stops or changes in the traffic pattern.

 Stay in your lane: